jpaublant/jpaublant/README.md

 - 👋 Hi, I’m Julien Paublant
 - 👀 I’m interested in Data Science (Machine learning and Deep learning)
-- 📫 You can reach me by email : julien-paublant&hotmail.fr
+- 📫 You can reach me by email : julien-paublant@hotmail.fr
 - I worked on two differents projects on Github last year :
 - - a rubiks cube's solver with Computer Vision (https://github.com/alexpetit/Rubiks_solver)
 - - a chatbot with the framework Rasa (https://github.com/louiseslb/projet_chatbot)